OctopusDeploy/blog/blog/2023-11/github-seamless-integration/index.md

 ## Octopus Deploy GitHub App

-We are also building an Octopus Deploy app, to be published to the GitHub Marketplace.
+We are building an Octopus Deploy app, to be published to the GitHub Marketplace.

 Where OIDC allows connections from GitHub to Octopus without pre-shared credentials, the Octopus Deploy GitHub app will enable Octopus Deploy to connect to GitHub without configuring GitHub credentials in Octopus.